AnandBawa/shopcart/README.md

 #### Setup

 1. Clone the repo and navigate to "server" folder
-2. `npm run setup-project` to set up both the server and client (short for below command which installs pnpm which is then user for package installations)
+2. `npm run setup-project` to set up both the server and client (short for below command which installs pnpm which is then used for package installations)

    ```sh
    npm install -g pnpm && pnpm install && cd .. && cd app && pnpm install